nikit-cpp/mdb-activemq/readme.md

 ... and watch WildFly log

 #Links
-Also interest article about WildFly 9 + MactveMQ, but modules (http://blog.coffeebeans.at/?p=988)
+Also interest article about WildFly 9 + ActiveMQ, but modules (http://blog.coffeebeans.at/?p=988)